 When you think about ways to market that incredible new book you just wrote on the Internet, “filming a series of videos and hosting them on YouTube” may not be a technique that jumps to mind immediately.
 It should be!
-There are several truly killer ways that you can leverage YouTube to market your book that are worth exploring.
+There are several truly killer ways that you can leverage YouTube to market your book that is worth exploring.

 Best Practices for Non-Fiction Book Promotion on YouTube